This course includes the laminated

 The OSHA Outreach Training course and the end of course survey must both be completed within six (6) months of beginning the course or a DOL Wallet Card will not be issued!

 360training is an OSHA-Authorized Online Outreach Training Provider!.
 Outreach Trainer - Curtis Chambers

 The OSHA 10-hour Construction Outreach Training course has been reviewed and authorized by OSHA for online distribution.

 The OSHA 10 Hour Construction Industry Outreach Training Program provides general awareness for entry-level construction workers.
 The training program covers recognizing and preventing hazards on a construction site.

 OSHA.com recommends Safety Certification courses.
 These courses serve as an orientation to occupational safety and health for workers covered by OSHA 29 CFR 1926.
 Workers must receive additional training on the specific hazards of the job when required by OSHA standards.
-After completing the course, participants are mailed an OSHA 10-Hour Construction Industry Outreach wallet-sized certification card within two weeks.
+After completing the course, participants are mailed an OSHA 10-Hour Construction Industry Outreach wallet-sized DOL card within two weeks.

 Who Is This Course For?

 - State Requirement

 - Module 2: OSHA Focus Four Hazards